 About the Commonwealth Blue Charter

 Commonwealth Blue Charter Action Groups implement the Blue Charter.
 They are member-driven, led by ‘Champion’ countries’.
-To date, 12 countries have stepped forward to be Champions on nine topics they identified as priorities.
-Action Groups will unlock the power of 53 nations and guide the development of tools and training, they are: Commonwealth Clean Ocean Alliance, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observation, Sustainable Aquaculture and Sustainable Blue Economy.
+To date, 16 countries have stepped forward to be Champions on ten topics they identified as priorities.
+Action Groups will unlock the power of 54 nations and guide the development of tools and training, they are: Commonwealth Clean Ocean Alliance, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observation, Sustainable Aquaculture, Sustainable Blue Economy and Sustainable Coastal Fisheries.

 About the Commonwealth

-The Commonwealth is a voluntary association of 53 independent and equal sovereign states.
+The Commonwealth is a voluntary association of 54 independent and equal sovereign states.
 It is home to 2.4 billion people and includes both advanced economies and developing countries.
-Thirty-one of our members are small states, 23 of which are small island developing states.
-Forty-six members have a marine coastline.
+Thirty-two of our members are small states, 25 of which are small island developing states.
+Forty-seven members have a marine coastline.
 Globally, Commonwealth marine waters account for over one-third (35%) of national marine jurisdictions.
 Our shared values and principles are inscribed in the Commonwealth Charter (2013), which is the bedrock of the Commonwealth Blue Charter (2018).